 Absolute Poverty and Relative Poverty

-Absolute poverty is when people do not have sufficient resources to meet the basic necessities such as food, shelter and clothing that are needed for survival.
+Absolute Poverty is when people do not have sufficient resources to meet the basic necessities such as food, shelter and clothing that are needed for survival.
 Such people are said to fall below the poverty line.
 On the other hand, relative poverty is when people are poor when compared to others around them but may still have sufficient to survive.

 Factors That Contribute To Poverty

-The key factors that can result in persons being in a state of poverty are as follows:
+Poverty can be measured at the aggregate and individual level.
+In terms of individuals, the key factors that can result in persons being in a state of poverty are as follows:

 - unemployment or having a poor quality job – persons who are jobless and do not have the means to obtain sustainable employment are more susceptible to being poor.